-When playing or listening to music, you might hear someone say that a song is in a certain key, for example “This is in the key of G Major”.
+When playing or listening to music, you might hear someone say that a song is in a certain key, for example, “This is in the key of G Major.”
 But what exactly does this mean?
-And how does a key relate to notes and scales and chords?
+And how does a key relate to notes, scales, and chords?

 What is a Key?

 In music, a key is the main group of pitches, or notes, that form the harmonic foundation of a piece of music.